davincico/davincico/README.md

-- 👋 Hi, I’m @davincico
+- 👋 Hi, Davin Hong
 - 👀 I’m interested in cybersecurity, penetration testing, cracking boxes on HTB and playing CTFs
 - 🌱 I’m currently learning programming languages like Python 3 and Javascript, scripting in Bash and Powershell.
 - 💞️ I’m looking to collaborate on projects, play CTFs or discuss and review code.
-- 📫 How to reach me: davin.hong3@gmail.com
+- 📫 How to reach me: davin.hong3@gmail.com or on Linkedin: https://www.linkedin.com/in/davinhong/

 <!---
 davincico/davincico is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.